jorgepiloto/lamberthub/doc/source/index.md

 devised, being the latest ones in the form of computer routines.
 By collecting and implementing all of them under a common programming language, it is possible to carry out performance comparisons between those.
-Furthermore, `lamberthub` provides a framework for new authors to check the robustness and accuracy of their routines.
+Furthermore, `lamberthub` provides a framework for new authors to select the robustness and accuracy of their routines.